MBB-team/VBA-toolbox/_wiki/ktom.md

 - the game has to be a 2X2 game (2 agents, 2 actions)
 - the structure of the utillity table of k-ToM's opponent is fixed, but does not need to be identical to k-ToM's.
-- states indexing has to be set according to a standard.
-In the demo, this is done using the function `defIndlev.m`.

 > Some additional behavioural forces (e.g., [perseveration](https://en.wikipedia.org/wiki/Perseveration) and/or directed [exploration](https://en.wikipedia.org/wiki/Exploration)) may be easily inserted in k-ToM's observation function.